Our bios

 Michael G. Arghyrou is Senior Lecturer in Economics at Cardiff Business School, where he directs the MSc programmes in Economics.
 He has recently been a visiting researcher at the DG-ECFIN of the European Commission.
 His main research areas are Macroeconomics, International Finance, the Economics of the EMU and the Greek economy.
 In recent months he has been doing extensive research on the euro area sovereign debt crisis, jointly with John Tsoukalas and Alexandros Kontonikas.
 This research has received significant attention from academics, policy-makers and international media.

-Manthos Delis is senior lecturer in Banking and Finance at Cass Business School at City University.
-Prior to joining Cass, he taught at the Universities of Ioannina and of Central Greece.
+Manthos Delis is Professor (Chair) of Financial Economics and Banking at Surrey Business School, in the University of Surrey.
+Prior to joining Surrey, he taught at Cass School of Business of City University, and at the Universities of Ioannina and of Central Greece.
 He received his PhD in Economics from the Athens University of Economics and Business.
 His PhD thesis focused on the performance, efficiency and market power of the banking sector, and his more recent work focuses of bank risk, financial stability and regulation.
 His articles have been published in international academic journals such as the Journal of Money, Credit, and Banking, the Review of Finance, and the Journal of Development Economics.
 In December 2009 he was included in the list of IDEAS with the top 100 young economists in the world.

 Jacques Delpla is a member of the Conseil d’Analyse Economique in Paris.
 He has taught in HEC and Institut de Sciences Politiques.

-Manolis Galenianos is Assistant Professor of Economics at the Pennsylvania State University and member of the scientific board of “Generation 700 Euros.”
+Manolis Galenianos is Professor of Economics at Royal Holloway in the University of London and member of the scientific board of “Generation 700 Euros.”

 Nikos Georgantzis is Professor of Economic Theory and Experimental Economics at the Universitat Jaume I (Castellón, Spain), where he has founded the Laboratorio de Economia Experimental (LEE), hosting a 20-member research team.
 He holds the Chair for Research Excellence sponsored by the Junta de Andalucía at the University of Granada, where he founded the Experimental Economics Lab «Αιγαίο» and is currently the Director of the Postgraduate Programme of the Economics Department.
 His research covers a broad range of areas such as Industrial Organization, Environmental Economics, Labor Economics, Experimental Economics, and Economics and Psychology.